North Carolina Inshore Fishing: Light Tackle and Fly Spring-Summer-Fall. Traditional Rail Bird/Marsh Hen Hunting charters Sept-Oct-Nov seasons.

 How the guide got his nickname: “Joe Guide”…

-Walter (Joe Guide) Dinkins is a Presbyterian (USA) Minster, US Navy Chaplain, and OEF Veteran.
-He is a member of the Outdoor Writers Association of America (OWAA), Outdoor Writer: “Joe Guide”.
+Walter (Joe Guide) Dinkins is a Presbyterian (USA) Minster, and Retired US Navy Chaplain, and OEF Veteran.
+He grew up in the Carolina low-country and is a member of the Outdoor Writers Association of America (OWAA), Outdoor Writer: “Joe Guide“.

-He once was the Captain whose team won the prestigious Intercollegiate Sports fishing National Championship (1984).
-USC Coastal Carolina (now called: Coastal Carolina University) continues to host such illustrious fishing teams from Universities such as: Harvard, Yale, Clemson, Georgia, USC, Florida, as well as the University of Tokyo, and Canada’s University of Toronto- in the oldest ongoing- US College Sports fishing Contest that is held every fall, near Myrtle Beach, SC.
+When he was in University, he was the Captain whose team won the prestigious Intercollegiate Sports Fishing National Championship (1984).
+USC Coastal Carolina (now called: Coastal Carolina University) continues to host such illustrious fishing teams from Universities such as: Harvard, Yale, Clemson, Georgia, USC, Florida, as well as the University of Tokyo, and Canada’s University of Toronto- in the oldest ongoing- Intercollegiate Sports fishing Contest held each fall, near Myrtle Beach, SC.

 Lefty Kreh, who is one of the most exciting fly fisherman our nation has ever seen, has said of Joe Guide- “I have never been with a guide who was a Presbyterian Minister and a U.S. Navy Chaplain, but I’d sure like to!”
 He doesn’t guarantee a miracle out there on the big water, but he will do his best to put you on your target, and the client will have to make the shot, or cast; what he will ensure is that, you or your family will have the “best of times” in the great outdoors!